Alessiorloreti/alessiorloreti.com/_posts/2016-07-01-LAX-&-Manhattan-Beach.markdown

 forward to exploring L.A. nonetheless for a couple of days.

 I arrived in L.A.
 Sunday afternoon to partly overcast skies and beautiful 70 degree weather.
 Since I only had 3 full days in L.A. and
-Monday/Tuesday would mostly be spent working all day andeveining, I knew my best chance for getting some photos was Sunday.
+Monday/Tuesday would mostly be spent working all day and eveining, I knew my best chance for getting some photos was Sunday.

 My first stop was the In-N-Out on the northside of LAX.
 I knew there was a park across the street where I would hav a good opportunity to photograph planes coming in to land.